✂️ Segmentation¶

 -

-This work decouples two-hand reconstruction into 2D structural alignment (fusing keypoint, segmentation, and depth priors) and 3D spatial interaction alignment (a penetration-free diffusion model), achieving an MPJPE of 5.36 mm on InterHand2.6M and substantially outperforming the state of the art.
+The authors decouple two-hand reconstruction into 2D structural alignment (fusing keypoint/segmentation/depth priors) and 3D spatial interaction alignment (penetration-removal diffusion model).
+This approach achieves an MPJPE of 5.36mm on InterHand2.6M, significantly outperforming the state-of-the-art.

 -